Adamnite/A1/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](https://github.com/m-peko/bitflags/blob/master/LICENSE)
 [![Build](https://github.com/Adamnite/A1/actions/workflows/build.yml/badge.svg)](https://github.com/Adamnite/A1/actions/workflows/build.yml)
 [![Codecov](https://codecov.io/gh/Adamnite/A1/branch/main/graph/badge.svg?token=YBUVS7JAEQ)](https://codecov.io/gh/Adamnite/A1)

-A1 programming language is a high-level programming language for developing smart contracts for the Adamnite blockchain.
+A1 is a high-level programming language for developing smart contracts for the Adamnite blockchain.
 With its light syntax, it primarily strives for simplicity and ease of use while retaining the scalability and security required to write immutable multi-party smart contracts.

 <p align="center">
     <a href="#getting-started">Getting started</a> |